eugestumm/gender-inclusive-spanish-digital-archive/pages/how-to-cite.md

 ### ABNT:
 STUMM, Euge; PAPADOPOULOS, Ben. *Gender-Inclusive Spanish Digital Archive*.
 2025.
 Available at: https://eugestumm.github.io/gender-inclusive-spanish-digital-archive/method.html.
 Accessed on: 22 Oct.
 2025.

-## This project was featured in the following publications
+## This project was featured in the following publications:

+* TBD